HamPoole/BuySolar/design_doc.md

 1. Standalone console application.
 Hostable server-side and on Windows/MacOS personal computers.
 2. A multi-operating sytstem desktop application that extends the above, and allows use and configuration by non-technical users.

+These components will allows consumers to access an API endpoint for their electricity prices, and enable/disable their energy device automation solution.

 ## Design Considerations: Describe the issues that need to be addressed before creating a design solution: